rehierl/node-tree-outliner/about-h1-h6.md

 1. A
 ```

-Even a slight modification of the above fragment reveals that the above TOC is
+Even a slight modification of the above fragment reveals that the above TOC can
-merely a commonly accepted simplification:
+only represent a commonly accepted simplification:

 ```
 Example: